lumeland/blog/posts/lume-3.md

 ```

 The problem with this approach is the CSS and JS code is not treated as CSS and
-JS code by the code editor.
-There's no syntax highlight.
+JS code by your code editor, so there's no syntax highlighting.

-In Lume 3 it's possible to create a component in a folder, with the CSS and JS
+In Lume 3, it's possible to create a component in a folder, with the CSS and JS
 code in different files.
-To do that, you have to keep the following structure:
+To do that, you use the following structure:

 ```txt
 |_ _components/